H-Lane/personal-blog/README.md

 ## Usage

-The live deployment of this project can be found at [https://h-lane.github.io/payroll-tracker/](https://h-lane.github.io/payroll-tracker/)
+The live deployment of this project can be found at *Waiting for Github Pages*

 ![alt text](./assets/Form.PNG)
 ![alt text](./assets/Blog.PNG)